MEMBERSHIP

 SERVING FUTURE GENERATIONS

-Our Lions Club is proud to help our local schools; and participates in the annual Wild Walk, sponsors a Peace Poster Contest, donates dictionaries to 3rd graders, and distributes copies of the U.S. Constitution to 5th grade students.
+Our Lions Club is proud to help our local schools; and participates in the annual Wild Walk, sponsors a Peace Poster Contest, donates dictionaries to 3rd graders, and distributes copies of the U.S. Constitution to 5th-grade students.

 A very important annual tradition has become the awarding of college scholarships to graduating high school seniors.